AlexFr062/samples/STM32/readme.md

 - [diff/2.cubemx/](diff/2.cubemx/) - device configuration finished.
 - [stm_sample](stm_sample/) - code is added, final state.

-You only need to open `stm_sample` project in STM32CubeIDE. `diff` is used to follow the changes, done on evelopment steps.
+You only need to open `stm_sample` project in STM32CubeIDE. `diff` is used to follow the changes, done on different development steps.
 For example, difference between [stm_sample](stm_sample/) and [2.cubemx/](diff/diff/2.cubemx/) gives the code, added to project manually.

 Every STM32 project contains only minimal set of files.
-Missing friles are created by STM32CubeMX tool:
+Missing files can be created by STM32CubeMX tool:
 - Open [stm_sample](stm_sample/) directory in STM32CubeIDE: File - Import - General - Existing project into workspace.
-- Double-click `.ioc` file in the Project Explorer and execute Project - Generate code.
+- Open `.ioc` file in the Project Explorer and execute Project - Generate code.

 You can use [stm_sample](stm_sample/) directly, only if you have NUCLEO-F429ZI.

+---

+Tip for new Eclipse users:
+To open an existing STM32 project in STM32CubeIDE:
+- File - Import - General - Existing project into workspace.
+- Select required project directory.
+---

 For any other board, create a new project and follow the instructions below.

 ## Creating a new STM32 project